aroemers/objc-aatree/README.md

 ## Usage

 Download the latest revision from the downloads or check out the source to get started.
-See the UsageExample wiki page for how to use it in your source code.
+See the [Usage](https://github.com/aroemers/objc-aatree/wiki/Usage) wiki page for how to use it in your source code.

 Code license: New BSD License